Our Services

 Helpful Resources

-There are several factors to consider.
-See below for the specific labs to request, how to evaluate obesity as a medical condition, evidence-based treatments including GLP-1 medications alongside structured nutrition and exercise, body-type specific strategies, and red flags that warrant prompt medical care.
+Key factors to understand include: specific labs to request from your doctor, how obesity is evaluated as a medical condition, evidence-based treatments such as GLP-1 medications combined with structured nutrition and exercise, body-type specific strategies, and red flags requiring prompt medical care.

 But here's the important part: while body types can influence your starting point, they do not determine your destiny.